jnozzi/cocoadev.com/markdown/NSUIHeartBeat.md

-Has anyone got any idea exactly what General/NSUIHeartBeat is?
+Has anyone got any idea exactly what NSUIHeartBeat is?
 I see it all the time in crash reports, but I cant find anything on it anywhere.

 I bet it's there for pulsating the buttons and progress indicators.